babu111/fetch-picker/README.md

 ```
 applications/scripts/lab26_teleop.py
 ```
-After configuring the correct environment for IKFast, applications, etc, you will be able to run the teleop code with the following command.
+After configuring the correct environment in the previous lab for IKFast, applications, etc, you will be able to run the teleop code with the following command.
 Start each command in a new terminal.
 ```
 roscore
 ```